amyburgh/website-placeholder/README.md

 # Portfolio Placeholder

-This is a simple placeholder while changes are being made to the full portfolio website.
+This is a simple placeholder for a personal porfolio website currently under construction.

 ![Site preview](preview.jpg)